w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 - It can also be found on the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/).
 - It includes 3 iris species (Setosa, Virginica, and Versicolor) with 50 samples each
-- It characterizes flowers with some properties about each flower
+- It characterizes flowers with some properties of each flower
     1. `SepalLengthCm`
     1. `SepalWidthCm`
     1. `PetalLengthCm`